 Kansas Adoption Protection Act (SB 284)

-SB 284 would make sweeping changes to the Kansas Adoption and Relinquishment Act.
+SB 284 makes sweeping changes to the Kansas Adoption and Relinquishment Act.

 Adoption Protection Act

-SB 284 would allow child placement agencies to refuse to perform, assist, counsel, recommend, consent to, refer or otherwise participate in any placement of a child for foster care or adoption when the proposed placement of such child would violate such agency’s sincerely held religious beliefs.
+SB 284 allows child placement agencies to refuse to perform, assist, counsel, recommend, consent to, refer or otherwise participate in any placement of a child for foster care or adoption when the proposed placement of such child would violate such agency’s sincerely held religious beliefs.

-The bill would prohibit the state from denying or revoking a license, permit or other authorization, solely due to an objection to providing any services that violate the agency’s sincerely held religious beliefs.
+The bill prohibits the state from denying or revoking a license, permit or other authorization, solely due to an objection to providing any services that violate the agency’s sincerely held religious beliefs.

-The bill would prohibit the state from denying any grant or contract to a child placement agency solely due to an objection to providing any services that violate the agency’s sincerely held religious beliefs.
+The bill prohibits the state from denying any grant or contract to a child placement agency solely due to an objection to providing any services that violate the agency’s sincerely held religious beliefs.

 Any such refusal by a child placing agency would be prohibited from forming the basis for the imposition of a civil fine or other adverse administrative action or any claim or cause of action.

-The bill would require child placement agencies to describe their sincerely held religious beliefs in the agency’s organizing documents or written policies.
+The bill requires child placement agencies to describe their sincerely held religious beliefs in the agency’s organizing documents or written policies.

-If passed, child-placement agencies would be allowed to discriminate against same-sex couples or LGBTQ individuals looking to adopt.
+Child-placement agencies may now be allowed to discriminate against same-sex couples or LGBTQ individuals looking to adopt.